nus-cs2103-AY2122S2/tp/docs/UserGuide.md

     * **`schedule add candidate/1 at/05-05-2022 10:00`** : Schedules the first candidate for an interview at 5 May 2022 10AM.

-    * **`schedule edit 1 at/06-06-2022 15:00`** : Reschedules the first interview in the interview schedule to be at 6 June 2022 3PM.
+    * **`schedule edit 1 at/06-06-2022 15:00`** : Reschedules the first interview in the interview schedule to 6 June 2022 3PM.
 Note that the index in the interview schedule is different from the candidate list.

     * **`schedule delete 1`** : Deletes the first interview in the interview schedule.
 Note that the index in the interview schedule is different from the candidate list.